richoux/microPhantom/README.md

    commands (you need cmake and g++ or clang): `./build.sh`
 3. Copy the file `libghost_static.a` from the lib directory of the GHOST folder to the lib directory of the microPhantom folder.
+4. Copy the `include/ghost` folder installed on your system (the last messages after running `./build.sh` should tell you where is it located) to a `include/ghost` directory of the microPhantom folder.

 ## microRTS